sebastianbreguel/Calculus-I-PUC/README.md

 The repository is organized in the following way:'

-- `generals` contains the general content of the course, that are not related to any specific topic.
+- `generals` contains textbook of excersis, the resume and the specification of the content covered in the course.
 - `Teacher-assistant` contains the content of the teacher-assistant, that is the content that I have to teach to the students.

 Then I have the following folders, that have the resume, the exercises, the solutions and my teachers assistans maded of the topics of the course: